rive-app/rive-runtime/README.md

 - Example concrete renderer written in C++ with [Skia](https://skia.org/).
 Skia renderer code is in [skia/renderer/src/skia_renderer.cpp](skia/renderer/src/skia_renderer.cpp).

 ## Build System
 We use [premake5](https://premake.github.io/).
 The Rive dev team primarily works on MacOS.
 There is some work done by the community to also support Windows and Linux.
-PRs welcomed for specific platforms you with to support!
+PRs welcomed for specific platforms you wish to support!
 We encourage you to use premake as it's highly extensible and configurable for a variety of platforms.

 ## Build
 In the ```rive-cpp``` directory, run ```build.sh``` to debug build and ```build.sh release``` for a release build.

 If you've put the `premake5` executable in the `rive-cpp/build` folder, you can run it with `PATH=.:$PATH ./build.sh`

+Rive makes use of clang [vector builtins](https://reviews.llvm.org/D111529), which are, as of 2022, still a work in progress.
+Please use clang and ensure you have the latest version.

 ## Building skia projects
 ```